 Eversion ankle sprain symptoms

-What is an ankle eversion sprain?
 An eversion sprain is a tear of the deltoid ligaments, on the inside of the ankle.

 Treatment of medial ankle sprains

 Rest is important both immediately after injury as well as whilst the injury is healing.
-Continuing to walk or play on while it is painful will increase swelling and slow the healing process.
-If it is a severe sprain or a fracture is supsected then seek immediate medical assistance.
+Continuing to walk or play while it is painful will increase swelling and slow the healing process.
+If you suspect a severe sprain or a fracture then seek immediate medical assistance.

-Apply ice or cold therapy immediately after injury.
-Ice should not be applied directly to the skin but in a wet tea towel or use a commercially available hot and cold pack which are often more convenient.
+Apply ice or cold therapy immediately after the injury.
+Ice should not be applied directly to the skin.
+Wrap it in a wet tea towel, or use a commercially available hot and cold pack which are often more convenient.